 Remember that there is no coming back from this point as this will be deleting everything from your hard drive.
 So, please ensure you have a complete backup and/or clone of your hard drive.

 If unsure – don’t proceed.
 Go up this article and follow step 1

 When finished erasing, select “disk utility,” select the Hard Drive, and Mount it.
 To exit click “quit disk utility.”

 9- Reinstall mac OS or OS X to Reset MacBook

-Click the “Reinstall” and the rest is easy to follow through on-screen instructions.
+Click the “Reinstall” and the rest is easy to follow through the on-screen instructions.
 The process downloads the latest version of mac’s operating system to your hard drive and installs.

 If you are selling or gifting this mac, remember that during the installation process to not enter your Apple ID or Password as the person buying or receiving your mac should enter their own Apple ID and Password.